Sloth-on-meth/servarr_cleanup_tautulli/README.md

-# Sonarr Plex Analyzer
+# Sonarr Tautulli Analyzer

-This script analyzes your Sonarr library, checks Plex watch history, and generates a report of shows that haven't been watched in the past two months.
+This script analyzes your Sonarr library, checks Tautulli watch history, and generates a report of shows that haven't been watched in the past two months.

 ## Features

 - Gets the top 100 series from Sonarr by disk size
-- Checks if anyone has watched these series in Plex within a specified time period
+- Checks if anyone has watched these series in Tautulli within a specified time period
 - Generates both JSON and HTML reports of unwatched series
 - Shows how much disk space could be freed by removing unwatched series